 Traditionally, in northern Italian regions, a ragù uses minced, chopped or ground meat and is cooked with sautéed vegetables (carrot, celery and onion) in a liquid.
 It doesn't have to be beef - the meats may include one or more of beef, chicken, veal, pork, duck, goose, lamb, game or mutton, including their offal.

 - Beef - We used a beef roasting joint, which was the cheapest joint that we could find in the supermarket.
-The great thing about this recipe, is that you can use a cheap joint, making it a budget friendly meal.
+The great thing about this slow cooker beef ragu recipe, is that you can use a cheap joint, making it a budget friendly meal.
 Chuck roast (called braising steak in the UK) is another good choice too.
-Don't worry about the joint being large when you buy it, as you will be cutting it in to 4 before searing anyway.
+Don't worry about the joint being large when you buy it, as you will be cutting it into 4 before searing anyway.

 - Onion - This is a must in the base of the ragu and add lots of flavour.
 You could swap it for shallots, which will give a sweeter taste.